 Par-Bake to Avoid a Soggy Bottom on Your Pie Crust

 Par-baking, sometimes called blind baking, is a method of pre-baking the pie crust either partially or fully before adding fillings.
-This can be done for no-bake fillings like custard, for fillings that require a shorter bake time than the crust, or when you have very wet fillings like a quiche or a saucy fruit pie.
+This can be done for no-bake fillings like custard, for fillings that require a shorter bake time than the crust, or when you have very wet fillings like a quiche, pumpkin pie or a saucy fruit pie.

 To par-bake or blind bake your pie crust, cover the uncooked dough in the pie pan with parchment paper, then add about 1 ½ lbs of pie weights, dry beans or even rice.
 This prevents the bottom from puffing up and the sides from shrinking down.
 Cook per your recipe instructions or until the edges begin to turn a golden-brown.
 If you need to fully bake the crust, remove the paper and weights, then keep baking until the bottom also turns golden-brown.